aleloi/aleloi.github.io/master_project_proposal.md

 On the data augmentation idea:
 * Execute a random tactic from a human-written proof state.
+The tactic should not be chosen uniformly random:
-Probably not fully random; (1) it should not given an error, (2) it should result in a provable goal; can check with CoqHammer or sauto, (3) maybe it should come from a tactic predictor like CoqTactician / CoqGym.
+  1. it should not result in an error,
+  2. it should result in a provable goal; this can be check with CoqHammer or `sauto use: lem1, lem2, lem3...`,
+  3. maybe it should come from a tactic predictor like CoqTactician / CoqGym.

   Use this to generate many more proof states.

 * Tweak the context by adding random lemmas / removing random premises.
-Maybe not fully random; could use premise selection to insert a likely lemma.
+Again, the lemmas need not be uniformly random; here we could use premise selection to insert a likely lemma.

-* Similarly to the inequality generator from OpenAI: try to generate algebraic identities or logical tautologies?
+* Inspired by the inequality generator from OpenAI: try to generate algebraic identities or logical tautologies?
 But forbid the trained model from using 'firstorder / tauto / (e)auto / lia / lra / ring / field' tactics ?